Chemical defense: Marine invertebrates

 Marine invertebrates employ a diverse array of strategies in terms of chemical defense.
-Some of these strategies include: secondary metabolite production, storage and modification of another organism’s secondary metabolites, chemical warnings, predator warnings, phagomimicry, and chemical “clothing.”
+Some of these strategies include: secondary metabolite production, storage and modification of another organism's secondary metabolites, chemical warnings, predator warnings, phagomimicry, and chemical "clothing."
 The success of these strategies is exemplified by the number of species who exhibit these chemical defenses.

 Sea sponges, of the phylum Porifera, are just one example of marine invertebrates who benefit from the production of secondary metabolites.
 Sponges have the ability to produce their own secondary metabolites rather than rely on the storage and modification of another organism's chemical defenses.
-The roles of some observed secondary metabolites are still unknown; however, there is evidence highlighting that fact that a large number of secondary metabolites are used for defensive purposes.
+The roles of some observed secondary metabolites are still unknown; however, there is evidence highlighting the fact that a large number of secondary metabolites are used for defensive purposes.
 For example, there is an inverse relationship between the quantity of secondary metabolites within a sponge and the number of spicules present on the organism itself.
 Spicules are sharp, needle-like structures protruding from the sponge and are used as a form of physical defense.
 Secondary metabolites and spicules have an inverse relationship because, as the quantity of secondary metabolites increase, the number of spicules decrease.
 This leads to the idea that secondary metabolites are indeed used for defensive purposes and sponges no longer have to rely on physical defenses.
 Additionally, many sponges that produce secondary metabolites are toxic to potential predators.
 Sponges that exhibit a larger production of secondary metabolites experience less predation, aiding in the idea that secondary metabolites are used as a defensive mechanism.